gboeing/ppd534/assignments/group-assignment-05/README.md

 # Group Assignment 5: Regression

-Due Wed 15 Apr by 23:59 via Blackboard submission.
+Due Sun 19 Apr by 23:59 via Blackboard submission.

 You will analyze the data you downloaded in assignment 1, and optionally other new data as needed.
 Create a new Jupyter notebook.
 Use geopandas to load your data set and clean/process it as needed.
 Using the techniques we learned in class, do the following: